PritRaj1/Neural-Operator-Learning/README.md

 The problem considers a 3-phase composite material, where \( E(x) \) and \( v(x) \) are piecewise constant functions with 3 different values, as shown below:

 ![image](https://github.com/PritRaj1/OperatorLearning/assets/77790119/e4e022cc-866d-4dbb-9448-521f2c81c117)

+The goal is to learn the macroscopic constitutive relation mapping the strain field \( \epsilon \) to the stress field \( \sigma \), denoted as:

+$$
+\epsilon \mapsto \sigma
+$$

+using the Recurrent Neural Operator (RNO) presented in the paper: [Neural Operator Learning for Long-Time Integration in Dynamical Systems with Recurrent Neural Networks](https://arxiv.org/abs/2303.02243).
+This is compared against the Transformer model as baseline.